 Your elderly parents might not know how to explore those settings.
 While not as extensive, Microsoft, Google, and Amazon also have accessibility features that make their products usable for people with disabilities.
 Help your parents learn how to adjust the fonts on all their electronic devices to make them easier to read.
 Sometimes televisions have large type closed caption options.

 If they have a device with no accessibility affordances, buy them new devices that cater to their needs.
-After all, aging is a gift, not a curse.
+After all, growing older is a gift, not a curse.
 Make it more graceful by eliminating the climb, making it easier to get in and out, and making everything easier to read.